AppIntro/AppIntro/README.md

 </p>

 AppIntro simplifies the process of requesting **runtime permissions** to your user.
-You can integrate one or more permission request inside a slide with the `askForPermissions` method inside your activity.
+You can integrate one or more permission requests inside a slide with the `askForPermissions` method inside your activity.

 Please note that:
 * `slideNumber` is in a **One-based numbering** (it starts from 1)